Jako/CronManager/docs/usage.md

 cron.php file is called every minute).
 The snippet properties could contain key-value pairs (each on a new line in the format `key: value`), a JSON object or the name of a propertyset.

+The snippet cannot be terminated with `exit()`, because the CronManager is also terminated with exit.
+So it cannot write any success or error message to the database.
+Since version 1.2.2 `CronManager: 1` is added as default snippet property to detect if the snippet is executed by CronManager.

 !!! caution
     After adding a cronjob, it isn't active.
 You have to change the active state to yes in the `Active` column of the overview or check the checkbox in the